stanbaek/ece387/docs/Labs/Lab5_TurtleBot.md

 ### Driving the Robot

-1. Using the secure shell, run the **turtlebot3_core.launch** file on the robot.     **Note:** The following command has a typo.
+1. Using the secure shell, run the **turtlebot3_core.launch** file on the robot.
+    ```{tip}
+    Don't forget your tab completion!
+You can start typing a package name or node and then hit tab for it to complete the command for you!
+    ```
+    **Note:** The following command has a typo.
 Use the `tab` key to autocomplete the command.

     ```bash
-    $ ros2 launch turtlebot3_bringup robot.launch
+    $ ros2 launch turt1ebot3_bringup robot.launch
     ```
     > ⌨️ **Syntax:** `ros2 launch <package> <launchfile>`